 About Title IX

-Harassment is any action that may reasonably be expected to (a) threaten, coerce, or intimidate an individual or a class of individuals or (b) substantially interfere with an individual’s work or education experience.
-Where the alleged harassment involves a potential violation of federal or state anti-discrimination laws, the University’s Affirmative Action Officer (or designee) will be called upon to investigate the allegations, using procedures outlined in the Policy.
+Harassment occurs when an individual engages in conduct directed at an individual or group of individuals that is sufficiently severe, persistent, or pervasive, and objectively offensive to limit or deny a member of the University community the ability to participate in or benefit from the University’s educational or employment programs or activities.
 Nothing contained in this policy shall be construed either to (1) limit the legitimate exercise of free speech, including but not limited to written, graphic, electronic or verbal expression that can reasonably be demonstrated to serve legitimate education, artistic, or political purposes, or (2) infringe upon the academic freedom of any member of the University community.

 - Submission to such conduct is made explicitly or implicitly a term or condition of an individual’s employment, education, or participation in University programs or activities, or